10 Step Guide to the California Divorce Process From Petition to Judgment

-You should speak with your lawyer and your lawyer should receive from the mediator confirmation in writing that the mediator does not have the type of relationship with your spouse or your spouse’s lawyer (or other factors that may merit disqualification) that would otherwise disqualify the mediator from being the mediator.
+You should speak with your lawyer, and your lawyer should receive from the mediator confirmation in writing that the mediator does not have a conflict of interest.

-What happens if we are able to resolve some or all of the issues in mediation?
+What happens if we can resolve some or all the issues in mediation?

 Can I attend mediation without my lawyer?

-We don’t like that idea but you should speak with your lawyer about it.
-We believe it is always the better idea to have the lawyers present during mediation and nothing should be signed regarding a settlement without each lawyer's written approval in writing.
-That is why you have an attorney – for your attorney to advise you on such things before you come to agreement.
+We do not like that idea, but you should speak to your lawyer about it.
+We believe it is always a better idea to have the lawyers present during mediation, and you should not sign a settlement agreement without each lawyer's written approval.

 What is a mandatory settlement conference?

-If my spouse and I are able to reach an agreement at the mandatory settlement conference, is it drafted and signed right then and there?
+If my spouse and I can reach an agreement, is it drafted and signed right then and there?

 Once the divorce between my spouse and I settle, how is that settlement documented?

-Settlements are usually documented in a stipulated judgment.
+Stipulated judgments memorialize the settlement terms.
 A stipulated judgment is a court judgment that is drafted by each spouse's lawyer.
-It is signed by the spouses, lawyers and the judge.

 What is a marital settlement agreement?